EricGomesGregory/DnD-Wulfgar/Wulfgar/Races/Goliath.md

 Most goliaths live in nomadic tribes that hunt and forage to survive or in small rural communities, but some reside in the only two cities of the kingdom.

+### Goliath Names
+When a new goliath is born the members of the tribe vote on the infants name, while the parents veto the names proposed.
+Goliaths have no use for clan names or surnames as their tribes rarely exceed fifty members.
+Instead goliath society encourages its members to create permanent body markings in the styles of their tribes.

+The following are some of the various gliath names.
+___
+**Male Names:**
+Askan, Aleksan, Blaz, Bogdan, Borovir, Chestmir, Dalibor, Dragomir, Glebu, Kazimir, Kresimir, Iskan, Kyrilu, Milosh, Nikola, Permislav, Ratmir, Rostislav, Ross, Vasil, Velmir, Yaro, Yarognev, Yaromir, Zbignev.
+___
+**Female Names:**
+Anya, Anastasia, Daria, Nadia, Luka, Sveta, Endellion, Feodora, Ondrea, Korva, Lexa, Nagda, Peryn, Ilka, Zivka, Lavera, Ivania, Iskara, Ajla, Zorrah, Evonnia, Kitka, Kalene,

 ### Goliath Traits
 This are your Goliath characters traits.